GERO 820 Principles and Practices of Health Promotion

 - Style guides formatting footnotes and bibliographies

 "This course is designed to cover and critically examine concepts, models, theories, and practices of health promotion specific to aging populations.
 It will cover the origins and development of health promotion, population health and health education theories and frameworks, current approaches to health promotion, and applications targeting specific groups of older adults.
-Students will gain an understanding of the major issues surrounding health promotion and health education at the level of the individual, social network, institution, community, and public policy arena."
-[Note: for further information see the course outline]
+Students will gain an understanding of the major issues surrounding health promotion and health education at the level of the individual, social network, institution, community, and public policy."
+[Note: for further information see the Fall 2015 course outline]

 Use the SFU catalogue to find books.